HackBulgaria/Programming101-Python/week03/4-Car-Racing/README.md

 - Loads `cars.json` file
 - Runs the races
-- And after every race - store the result in  `result.json` - you should keep the points of every contestant for the given race.
+- After every race - store the result in  `result.json` - you should keep the points of every contestant for the given race.

 Here is a complete breakdown of the classes that you want to have: